hsong1101/Colorization/README.md

     1. Maybe try this again with better GPU?

 ## TODO
-1. Find a better dataset for training
+1. Some images in this dataset has black&gray colors.
+Find another dataset whose all images are in RGB.
 2. Retrain the model with bigger batch (need to purchase new GPU)
 3. ?